inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

 The imagery available to us is already georeferenced, so it is not something that we need to concern ourselves with too deeply.
-We can happily use imagery to help add to OpenStreetMap, so long as we understand a little bit about the imagery we are using, and so long as we are aware of one common pitfall - imagery offset.
+We can happily use imagery to help add to OSM, so long as we understand a little bit about the imagery we are using, and so long as we are aware of one common pitfall - imagery offset.